February 12, 2008

 4:29 PM

-Blogger ARLENE said...
+Blogger Arlene Delloro said...

 This looks like comfort food at its finest.
 I've only made kale a few times in casseroles.
 I love the idea of it with my favorite beans.